Family of man killed by Harford deputies says he had 'unmanageable' pain

 Harford County sheriff's deputies were dispatched at 2:44 p.m. to deal with a "reportedly suicidal subject," according to a statement released by Harford County Sheriff Jeff Gahler.
 Fauver was located by deputies in the Bel Air North Village shopping center behind the Forest Hill CVS.

 Fauver was fatally shot by deputies around 4 p.m.
 Saturday.
-He later died in a local hospital
+He later died in a hospital

 Jennifer said that she didn't know about her husband's death until "well after the fact," and she found out from the news media.
 She also didn't know that he'd died at a hospital rather than at the scene.